From Thin Lizzy to The Saw Doctors, this Celtic rock playlist will have you rockin' out

 Celtic rock is a pretty broad category, and we're defining it as broadly as possible here – from classic Horslips and Moving Hearts tracks powered by electric instruments, to Celtic punk and modern sounds.
 Bear with us, though, it's all great stuff.

-Here are our favorite Celtic rock tunes, in no particular order:
+Here is our IrishCentral Spotify Celtic rock playlist, in no particular order:

 Whiskey in the Jar – Thin Lizzy